kbaseattic/deploy_tools/README-Docker.md

 # Deploying with docker

-## Create self-signed certs or copy in certs to ./ssl
+## Create a site config.
+Create self-signed certs or copy in certs to ./ssl.
+Create the config from the docker template.

+    cp site.cfg.example site.cfg
+    edit site.cfg
     ./scripts/create_certs
+    ./scripts/generate_config

+## Create a tag file for the versions

+    ./deploy_cluster mkhashfile tagfile

 ## Build images